asde29873012549/ast-demo/README.md

 ```

 ### 3. babel-plugin-px2rem
 A custom Babel plugin paired with postcss for automatically converting px units to rem in styled-components and jsxAttributes.
 It is not published to npm, but you can install it locally and link it to the other projects.
+Please note that if you want to use it inside the `babel-plugin-application` project, you can skip the `npm link` step, because `babel-plugin-application` will do it for you.

 ```bash
 cd babel-plugin-px2rem